 Yes, it is a residential neighborhood and yes, you are in the right place.
 In fact, there’s a nice sign and a parking lot.
 It looks a heck of a lot like this:

 What should I wear?

-Whether taking a group photo or an individual shot, think about bringing some options with you.
+Whether taking a group photo or an individual portrait, think about bringing some options with you.
 Consider bringing something black, something gray and something you love that you think makes you look like a rock star.
 Men should avoid collars with buttons, mostly because I don’t like them and it is not as crisp a look.
 Take the time to press your shirt, dry clean your suit and get a haircut.
 Better yet, use this as an excuse to buy a new shirt, new suit and new tie.
 Those with pale skin tones should avoid a white business shirt if possible–light blue is better.
 If you have darker skin tones, white shirt is ok.
 It is absolutely fine to bring multiple outfits, ties, shirts etc. I have pretty strong opinions and am happy to help if asked…or even if not asked.

 Should I wear my glasses?